Healthy & Delicious Banana Pancake Bake Recipe You’ll Love

 Why You’ll Love This Banana Pancake Bake

 This Banana Pancake Bake brings all the deliciousness of pancakes into one convenient dish that bakes in the oven.
-Here are a few reasons why you’ll adore this recipe:

 • No flipping required: Unlike traditional pancakes, there’s no need to stand at the stove flipping each one.
 Simply pour the batter into a baking dish, pop it into the oven, and let the magic happen.